sofiaakhman/Portfolio.-Sofia-Akhmanaeva/final-project-part-two.md

 | The lack of data that make the story compreensive | I can't really get much of the data that was suggested, but think I have enough and I will try to adjust the narrative itself in the way that will make sense for the "snapshots" backed by data.
 Kind of tips for the second part rather than report-like style that I was thinking about before that.
 I will also finish the visualizations for the rest of the data pieces I have|
 |Graphics aesthetics and highlights| I'll unify the colour scheme with the presentation design and will resize graphs when needed to fit the shorthand layout + will get rid of unnecessary elements                                                                                |
 |Story clarity|Charts should speak for themselves, but for shorthand storytelling I'll add some contextual textual data and textual linkages to make the landing more intreractive and engaging|

-# Moodboards / personas
-> If you did this optional part, include details here.
-Otherwise remove this section

-Text here!

-## References
-_List any references you used here._

-## AI acknowledgements
-_If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._